 UW-Madison Department of Art High School Summer Program

-This one-week course provides 30 hours of immersive, 2D and 3D studio experiences, walking tours of art museums and galleries, and conversation with UW- Madison art faculty and MFA candidates.
+This one-week course provides 30 hours of immersive, 2D and 3D studio experiences, walking tours of art museums and galleries, and conversation with UW- Madison art faculty and MFA graduate students.
 This summer, 2D studio focuses on woodcut relief printmaking but also includes multi-media exploration, observational drawing, and examination of contemporary print makers and their practices.
 In 3D studio, students discover glass as an art media and learn to use a specific technique called “networking”.
 All participating high school students establish a permanent UW-Madison transcript record and will earn one, undergraduate credit for completion of this course.

 Monday, June 26 through Friday, June 30, 2017, 9:00 – 4:30

 UW-Madison Campus, George Mosse Humanities Building and Art Lofts